kjkasi/EasyNetQWiki/Documentation/The-Advanced-API.md

         channel.Publish(Exchange.GetDefault, queueName, properties, body);
     }

-## Subscribing
+## Consuming

+Use the IAdvancedBus's Consume method to consume messages from a queue.

+    void Consume<T>(IQueue queue, Func<IMessage<T>, MessageReceivedInfo, Task> onMessage);

+The onMessage delegate is the handler you provide for message delivery.
+Its parameters are as follows:

-The advanced subscribe method allows you to specify the queue you wish to subscribe to and its exchange binding.
-It also gives you access to the AMQP basic properties and additional information about the subscription.
+As described in the publish section above, IMessage<T> gives you access to the message and its MessageProperties.
+MessageRecivedInfo gives you extra information about the context in which the message was consumed:

-Before subscribing, declare the queue you wish to subscribe to and bind it to an exchange:

-    var exchange = Exchange.DeclareDirect("advanced_test_exchange");
-    var queue = Queue.DeclareDurable("advanced_test_queue");
-    queue.BindTo(exchange, routingKey);

-The subscription handler has the following type:

-    Func<IMessage<T>, MessageRecievedInfo, Task>

-It takes a Message<T>, as described above in the publish section; a [MessageReceivedInfo](https://github.com/mikehadlow/EasyNetQ/blob/master/Source/EasyNetQ/MessageReceivedInfo.cs), which contains information about the subscription and the message received; and returns a Task, which allows you to write non-blocking asynchronous handlers.

-Subscribe by supplying the queue and the subscription handler:

-    advancedBus.Subscribe<MyMessage>(queue, (msg, messageReceivedInfo) =>
-        Task.Factory.StartNew(() =>
+    public class MessageReceivedInfo
     {
-            Console.WriteLine("Got Message: {0}", msg.Body.Text);
-            Console.WriteLine("ConsumerTag: {0}", messageReceivedInfo.ConsumerTag);
-            Console.WriteLine("DeliverTag: {0}", messageReceivedInfo.DeliverTag);
-            Console.WriteLine("Redelivered: {0}", messageReceivedInfo.Redelivered);
-            Console.WriteLine("Exchange: {0}", messageReceivedInfo.Exchange);
-            Console.WriteLine("RoutingKey: {0}", messageReceivedInfo.RoutingKey);
+        public string ConsumerTag { get; set; }
+        public ulong DeliverTag { get; set; }
+        public bool Redelivered { get; set; }
+        public string Exchange { get; set; }
+        public string RoutingKey { get; set; }
+    }

+You return a Task which allows you to write a non-blocking asynchronous handler.

+To bypass EasyNetQ's message serializer, use the consume overload that provides the raw byte array message:

+    void Consume(IQueue queue, Func<Byte[], MessageProperties, MessageReceivedInfo, Task> onMessage);

+In this example we are consuming the raw message bytes from the queue 'my_queue':

+    var queue = advancedBus.QueueDeclare("my_queue");
+    advancedBus.Consume(queue, (body, properties, info) => Task.Factory.StartNew(() =>
+        {
+            var message = Encoding.UTF8.GetString(body);
+            Console.WriteLine("Got message: '{0}'", message);
         }));

 ## Message types must match